More "Senior" (F1)

 Welsh, from Pontypridd, growing

-set about building his own grocery business alongside his father
+set about building his own grocery business with his father

 and brother (travelling vans/converted buses).
 Before